MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 - **Azure DevOps:**
     - An [Azure DevOps project](../../../organizations/projects/create-project.md).
-    - **Permissions:**
-      - To grant access to all pipelines in the project:
+    - **Permission:** To grant access to all pipelines in the project:
         - You must be a member of the [Project Administrators group](../../../organizations/security/change-project-level-permissions.md).
-      - To create service connections:
+    - **Permission:** To create service connections:
         - You must have the *Administrator* or *Creator* role for [service connections](../../library/add-resource-protection.md).
     - If you're using a self-hosted agent, ensure Docker is installed and the Docker engine is running with elevated privileges.
 Microsoft-hosted agents have Docker preinstalled.
 - **GitHub:**
     - A [GitHub](https://github.com) account.